guynir42/AstroRetriever/README.md

 If mixing config file arguments and constructor arguments, the constructor arguments override those in the config file.
-If the user changes any of the attributes of the any of `Parameters` objects, after the objects are already constructed, those new values will be used instead of the previous definitions.
+If the user changes any of the attributes of the `Parameters` objects, after the objects are already constructed, those new values will be used instead of the previous definitions.
-Note that some classes may require some initialization after parameters are changed.
+Note that some classes may require some initialization after parameters are changed (e.g., a `Histogram` object must be initialized after its parameters are chosen).

 It is recommended that the user inputs all parameters in one method: